KiteX Backers— November Update — We’re shipping(!), but slowly

 Electronics:

 We’ve changed a bunch on the electronics side.
 We removed the batteries in the unit it-self.
-There’s a many reasons for this, the most important being:
+There are a many reasons for this, the most important being:

-- Lifetime cycles/ wear & tear on the batteries themself.
+- Lifetime cycles/ wear & tear on the batteries themselves.

 - Battery handling: Different voltages, voltage spikes, BMS etc.